neuropoly/slicercart/SlicerCART/docs/_build/html/_sources/userguide.rst.txt

 - **Task:** select if the module is used for segmentation, classification or both.
 - **Modality:** select if volumes are CT-Scans or MRI
 - **Impose BIDS?:** related to folder organization and files naming convention.
 Select yes if you want to load volumes only if the folder organization respects the *Brain Imaging Data Structure* (BIDS) format (once a volume folder will be selected, a BIDS validator will be run and a pop-up window will show if the selected folders do not respect BIDS: in that case, the volumes will not load).
-- **Input File Extension:** specify the files’ extension.
+- **Input File Extension:** specify the files' extension.
 Currently, whether NIfTI or NRRD format is accepted only.
 Note that if a dataset (i.e. volume folder) contains both nifti and nrrd volumes, the module will not be able to work (you can choose either one or another, but not both).

 - **Initial View:** select the view (axial, sagittal, or coronal) that the 3D Slicer viewer will display.